CH-Webdev/React-Admin-App/README.md

 4. Applications including a fully functional Calendar, a Kanban app to manage work flow, a text editor, and a color picker which provides a hexadecimal color value and an rgba value.

-5. Lastly, 8 different, interactive graph chats of data.
+5. 8 different, interactive graph charts of data.